mpoapostolis/soft_en/Software Requirements Specification.md

 #### 1.2 Document Conventions

 #### 1.3 Intended Audience and Reading Suggestions
+The intended audience of the current document are:
+- the developers of this project
+- third-parties associated with the production process
+- potential investors
-The intended audience of the current document are the developers of this project, the third-parties associated with the production process, the potential investors and any technical reviewers tasked with assessing the state of the project (along with their grannies).
+- technical reviewers tasked with assessing the state of the project (along with their grannies).

 #### 1.4 	Product Scope
 The proposed software enables the parents to navigate their numerous options for kid activities using a responsive interface, offering multiple search filters, all from the comfort of a single page on their phone, tablet or personal computer.
 For service suppliers, we present an attractive way of supplying key information on the offered activities and the ability of self-promotion, in order to reach a wider audience.